 conservation professionals from around the world this October at the tenth World Wilderness Congress in

 Salamanca, Spain.
 Susan Canney, Director of the Mali Elephant Project, presented on Community

 Conservation During Rebellion, War, and Global Terrorism, and Barbara Zimmerman, Director of the Kayapo

 Program, led a session on Keeping Primary Forests Intact: Why and How

 The September 14th issue of The Economist takes an in-depth look at biodiversity that is

 Kayapo expedition expels illegal goldminers

-In a dramatic surveillance expedition this summer, 46 Kayapo warriers backed by ICFC's
+In a dramatic surveillance expedition this summer, 46 Kayapo warriers backed by ICFC's partner

 organization expelled illegal goldminers from a remote location in Kayapo territories.